Potable or Non-Potable Water Tanks?

 "Potable water storage tanks are suitable for the safe storage of drinking water.
 Non-potable tanks are not suitable for storing water for human consumption.”

-The materials used during the manufacturing process of a water tank, specifically the inside of the tank, which comes into contact with the contained water, dictates what type of tank it will be classed as.
+The materials used during the manufacturing process of a water tank, specifically the inside of the tank, which comes into contact with the contained water, dictate what type of tank it will be classed as.

 Depending on the intended use of a water tank, it’s important to know the difference.